Champagne adds sparkle to any special occasion, but we like it best on your average weekday, paired with potato chips and friends.

 Where there's caviar, there must be Champagne.
 Just over the Golden Gate Bridge in Sausalito, find your way to The Bump Bar, a new spot from California Caviar Company that offers Champagne tasting flights as well as bottles—look for the likes of Pierre Gimonnet and Vilmart & Cie premier crus.
 Come hungry and enjoy a la carte and chef's tasting menus with Champagne pairings. // 1403 Bridgeway (Sausalito), californiacaviar.com

 We're pretty sure an amazing view automatically makes anything taste 100 times better, and Charmaine's has one of the city's best vantage points.
 On the rooftop of the Proper Hotel, the lounge also benefits from posh Kelly Wearstler design, as well as a selection of more than 10 sparklers including Billecart Salmon Brut Rosé and Krug Grand Cuvee. // 1100 Market St. (Civic Center), properhotel.com

 (Courtesy of Arlequin Wine Merchant)

 Arlequin Wine Merchant is among Hayes Valley's most low-key gems.
-The well-rounded bottle shop always has a great selection of wine and Champagne.
+The well-rounded bottle shop always has a great selection of Champagne, sparkling wines, and pet nat from around the world.
 Purchase your bubbles and cozy up in a corner to enjoy them in-store, or pick up a bottle for a rainy day.
-Join their wine club to keep yourself in sparkling all year round. // 348A Hayes St. (Hayes Valley), arlequinwinemerchant.com
+Join their wine club to keep yourself in sparkling all year-round.
+Look out for occasional Champagne tastings around the holidays. // 348A Hayes St. (Hayes Valley), arlequinwinemerchant.com

 Absinthe Brasserie & Bar